Edit Blog Post

 The trek known as the Inca Trail is probably the most famous trek in the World.
 Originally there was no such thing as the

 Inca Trail.
 It was more of a network of trails covering the entire Inca Empire.
 These trails were first of all roads to make it possible to travel from one place to another.
 But this road network was also an important part of the Inca Postal System.
 In regular intervals along every road in the Inca Empire there were runner stations.
 If a message had to be sent from one place to another the message was brought to the nearest runner station.
 A runner took the message and ran the fastest he could to the next runner station.
-There
+There he handed

 All 17 hikers